ve-global/VeMessDetector/README.md

 - Boolean Get Method Name
 - Unused Code

-All this rules can be looked up on the [official documentation page](http://phpmd.org/rules/index.html).
+All these rules can be looked up on the [official documentation page](http://phpmd.org/rules/index.html).

 The following additional rules have been created: